Organizational Impact DishRoulette Kitchen

 Mayor Brandon Johnson and BACP select DRK as one of seven organizations to deliver the Food Business Incubator Program as part of the city's $7M Good Food Fund.
 DRK's Growth Program serves 195 businesses, delivers 525 consultation hours, runs 24 workshops, and supports the launch of 23 new businesses and 39 new jobs.
 City announcement →

 DRK crosses $850,000 in estimated professional services delivered.
 Recognized by Governor JB Pritzker for small business and community development work.
 Expands capital access through low-barrier loan partnership with CIBC.
-Todos Ponen mobilizes to support 120 immigrant families for 6 weeks, with ICE enforcement having destabilized many households by removing their primary breadwinner.
+Todos Ponen mobilizes to support 120 immigrant families for 6 weeks as ICE enforcement destabilized many households.

 DRK designated by the City of Chicago as the official Corridor Lead for the CCSA program on W 18th Street administering grant access for one of 12 South and West Side corridors in a $30.5M program.
 Pueblos y Platillos fundraiser at Ramova Theatre (January 19), presented by Public Media Institute and co-hosted by Chef Diana Dávila, raises funds for $800 grocery cards for immigrant families.